isomerpages/mse/news/--press-releases/_posts/2024-04-21-press-release-on-sg-eco-fund-and-capitaland-investment-partnership.md

 ---
-title: CapitaLand Investment and Sg Eco Fund Unveil Partnership to Enhance Community Engagement on Sustainability Initiatives in Singapore
+title: Joint Media Release for CapitaLand Investment and SG Eco Fund Unveil Partnership to Enhance Community Engagement on Sustainability Initiatives in Singapore
 permalink: /resource-room/category/2024-04-21-press-release-on-sg-eco-fund-and-capitaland-investment-partnership
 image:
 file_url:
-description: CapitaLand Investment and Sg Eco Fund Unveil Partnership to Enhance Community Engagement on Sustainability Initiatives in Singapore
+description: CapitaLand Investment and SG Eco Fund Unveil Partnership to Enhance Community Engagement on Sustainability Initiatives in Singapore
 ---

 **Singapore, 21 April 2024** – CapitaLand Investment (CLI) and SG Eco Fund will be entering a two-year partnership to drive greater environmental awareness and community engagement on sustainability initiatives in Singapore, in celebration of Earth Day on 22 April.